ZachChristensen28/splunk-pihole-app-documentation/docs/getting-started/configure/configure-enrichment.md

     dest_nt_host,dest_ip,dest_mac
     ```

-1. Populate the remaing rows with the IP and host information.
+1. Populate the remaining rows with the IP and host information.
 1. Once saved, move on to [Update Lookup Macros](../configure-macros/#update-lookup-macros).

 #### Method 2 - Create and Upload a new CSV file